 Because the condition lasts for at least 3 days, you’re also at risk for dehydration and sleep loss because of prolonged vomiting and pain.

 If you have to go to an emergency room or stay in the hospital because of status migrainosus, doctors may need to treat other problems the migraine causes as well as the migraine itself.

 In the hospital, doctors may give you drugs through an IV to control pain.
 They'll treat dehydration by giving you fluids through an IV.

 Drugs that stop vomiting include:

-People with blood vessel problems should avoid these drugs, though.
+People with certain medical problems should avoid these medicines though.

 If you don’t respond to other treatments and you have 4 or more migraine days a month, your doctor may suggest preventive medicines.
 You take these regularly to reduce the severity or frequency of the headaches.
 These include seizure medicines, blood pressure medicines (like beta blockers and calcium channel blockers), and some antidepressants.
 CGRP inhibitors are a new class of preventive medicine that your doctor may recommend if other medicines don’t help.

 Botox, though better known as a treatment for wrinkles, has also been approved by the FDA to prevent recurring migraines.
 Natural options such as magnesium may work but we need more research to know which of these treatments are effective.